 SEVEN // Lake Pajamas Pajama Set: I never thought I’d splurge on a pair of pjs, but here we are.
 These pajamas are incredibly soft and cozy.
 I wear them every single night.
 I prefer the short/short and short/long sets in pima.

-EIGHT // Dudley Stephens Park Slope Fleece: This fleece made in the USA from recycled plastic water bottles is a weekly staple in the winter.
+EIGHT // Dudley Stephens Park Slope Fleece: This fleece is made in the USA from recycled plastic water bottles and a weekly staple in the winter.
+I own the navy and blush.

 NINE // One/Third Jacket 01: I originally purchased this jacket in ivory because it reminded me of something my grandmother would have worn.
 She was a stylish woman.
 It’s gorgeous piece.
 I wrote an entire post about it here.